Pumps vs Platforms? First, let’s define a Pump and a Platform:

-A Platform is similar to a pump which embodies a high heel, but it’s different in that it contains a concealed or visible addition to the sole of the ball of the foot.
-This plateau, the platform, can range from centimeters to inches high and can come in different types of materials-wood, plastic, cork, synthetic materials, or lucite type of materials.
-Platforms come in many style forms-Sandals, Slingbacks, Pumps, Cones, Booties, Boots…
+A Platform is similar to a pump as they both have a heel.
+The difference is a Platform contains a concealed or visible addition to the sole of the ball of the foot.
+This plateau, the platform, can range from centimeters to inches high.
+It can also come in different types of materials-wood, plastic, cork, synthetic materials, or lucite type of materials.
+Platforms come in many style forms: Sandals, Slingbacks, Pumps, Cones, Booties, Boots…

 What Most Women Believe:

 A large percentage of women believe Platforms are a more comfortable solution instead of Pumps.
 This is partly for two main reasons.
 Most women believe the platform addition of the shoe is extra padding for the sole of their feet.
 Others assume they have better foot support with a platform and thus can walk longer on a platform heel than a pump.

 The Naked Truth About Platforms:

 Is a Thicker Sole Better?

 While a Platform has a thicker sole than a traditional Pump, that doesn’t necessarily mean it is more comfortable.
 Most often than not, platforms come in stiff, inflexible compounds making them harder on the sole of the foot with every step.
 This rigid motion of landing on the ball of the foot on compounds like wood and sturdy plastics impacts the foot and promotes foot fatigue the fastest.

 Sadly to say, it’s not the thickness of the platform that makes a shoe comfortable.
 It’s the materials and flexible abilities in which the shoe is built that makes it more comfortable and longer lasting to wear.
 For this simple reason, a simple Pump with an extra thick, quality comfort footbed and flexible compounds that mold to the foot’s ergonomic movement can be more comfortable than a stiff and rigid Platform.